collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 I think the way people learn to use Git and GitHub is backwards.

 <!--
 * What if contributors were encouraged to learn collaboration and code review at the same time, instead of code review as an end result?
-What if issues and pull requests were more frequently triaged to help newcomers take on more responbility?
+What if issues and pull requests were more frequently triaged to help newcomers take on more responsibility?

 Now that I do it, I wonder, why did it take so long?!